arkhi/spip-plugin-webmention/README_en.md

 ### Zip file from Github

-1. Clone this repository or, on Github, [download the zip file of this repository](archive/master.zip).
+1. Download the zip file of this repository.
-1. Uncompress the zip file in the “plugins” folder at the root of the spip website.
+1. Uncompress it in the “plugins” folder at the root of the spip website.
 1. Configure the plugin within the Spip backend (`?exec=configurer_webmention`).

 ### With git